 - Degree GPA (GPA as of the date your degree was conferred; available only for undergraduate degrees)

-Read more about when you need a certification letter and the exceptions to certification guidelines.
+Read more about when you need a verification letter and the exceptions to verification guidelines.